 View the overview document below that explains the apprenticeship in more detail.

-The Advanced Skills Educational Leader apprenticeship helps to develop a number of new skills and knowledge that will allow individuals to:
+The Advanced Skills Educational Leader apprenticeship (inspired by the OLE OLEVI programme) helps to develop a number of new skills and knowledge that will allow individuals to:

 - Gain skills to develop and grow their teams, through challenge, collaboration and feedback, so they can consistently deliver high quality teaching and improved student outcomes